aws-samples/glue-enrich-cost-and-usage/Readme.md

     SELECT * FROM "cost_and_usage_enriched"."cur_enriched" limit 10;
     ```

-    Search for the column names that begin with `tag_` in the results and you will see your account tags (if they exist for the `line_item_usage_account_number`, otherwise the field for that record will be blank).
+    Search for the column names that begin with `account_tag_` in the results and you will see your account tags (if they exist for the `line_item_usage_account_number`, otherwise the field for that record will be blank).

     This is an example query that will return results where the account has `CostCenter` tag:
     ```sql